 Becquerel held the chair of physics at the National Museum of Natural History in 1892.
 Later, in 1894, Henri Becquerel became chief engineer in the Department of Bridges and Roads before beginning his first experiments.

-Becquerel began publishing works related to the flat polarization of light, with the phenomenon of phosphorescence and the absorption of light by crystals.
+Becquerel began to publish works related to the plane polarization of light, the phenomenon of phosphorescence and the absorption of light by crystals.
 Initially, Becquerel also studied the Earth's magnetic fields .